AweSim-OSC/awesim-connect/README.md

 * Open the project in Visual Studio by clicking **File > Open > Project/Solution** and selecting **AweSimConnect.sln** in the file dialog.
 You can also load the project in Visual Studio by double-clicking the **AweSimConnect.sln** file in the Windows Explorer.
 * Download the required dependencies using the NuGet Package Manager
 * Click the button with the green arrow and the word "Start" to build and run the solution.

+#### Branding Configuration

+* OSC Connect can manage custom branding.
+To add new branding, create a new Class extending the Brand interface.
+Modify the BrandFactory constructor in initialize the brand as approprate.
+In the current implementation, the brand is based on the filename of the executing application.
+A file that includes the word "awesim" (case insensitive) will display the AweSim branding, otherwise it will default to OSC branding.

 #### Version Checking